Characterization of the gravitational wave spectrum from sound waves within the sound shell model: GW production from stationary processes

 \subsection{Kraichnan decorrelation}

-For stationary processes described by a function $f(\tau_-, k)$ that do not decay fast enough in $\tau_-$ out of the integration limits in \Eq{Delta_general_uetc}, as the one obtained in the sound shell model, the GW amplitude in the $k\to 0$ limit grows quadratically with $\delta \tfin$.
-We now consider the Kraichan decorrelation \cite{Kraichnan:1965zz}, usually applied to the study of turbulence \cite{Kosowsky:2001xp,Gogoberidze:2007an,Caprini:2009yp,Niksa:2018ofa,Auclair:2022jod}, where $f$ is a Gaussian function of $\tau_-$, to explore the regime of validity of the assumption leading to \Eq{Delta_stat_supp}, even in the $k \to 0$ limit,
+Let us consider a stationary process, described by a function $f(\tau_-, k)$, that does not decay fast enough in $\tau_-$ out of the integration limits in \Eq{Delta_general_uetc}, and does not include many periodic oscillations within the integration limits.
+We have argued that, in this case, the GW amplitude grows quadratically with $\delta \tfin$.
+To understand this result, we study the Kraichan decorrelation \cite{Kraichnan:1965zz}, usually applied to the study of turbulence \cite{Kosowsky:2001xp,Gogoberidze:2007an,Caprini:2009yp,Niksa:2018ofa,Auclair:2022jod}, where $f$ is a Gaussian function of $\tau_-$,

 where $v_{\rm sw} (\tau_1, \tau_2, k)$ is the sweeping velocity \cite{Kraichnan:1965zz}.
 We note that this function is a positive definite kernel only if $v_{\rm sw}$ is a function of $\tau_{1,2}$, breaking the stationary assumption \cite{Auclair:2022jod}, and otherwise it is not an adequate description of the velocity field UETC \cite{Caprini:2009yp}.
 However, since we want to address the importance of the aforementioned assumptions for a generic stationary process qualitatively in the current work, we use \Eq{Kraichnan} with a time-independent $v_{\rm sw}$ for simplicity.